Work for us

-We have expanded our RealRock programme this year and are looking for a freelance instructor to help us deliver sessions
+We have expanded our RealRock programme and are looking for freelance instructors to help us deliver sessions.

 What is RealRock?

-RealRock sessions are subsidized outdoor sessions run for under 18's in Scotland, currently run in house by our Development Officer's, Calum and Robert.
+RealRock sessions are subsidized outdoor sessions run for under 18’s in Scotland.
+They are currently run in-house by our Development Officers, Calum and Robert.
 The aim of these sessions is to make outdoor climbing more accessible to young people by adding to the skills they have already developed climbing inside.
-RealRock sessions cover a wide spectrum of abilities from those who only boulder wanting to tackle some problems outside, to young people wanting to start or improve their trad lead climbing.
+Sessions cover a wide spectrum of abilities from those who only boulder and want to tackle some problems outside, to young people wanting to start or improve their sport or trad lead climbing.

 • Outdoor intro (bouldering)